November 9, 2016

 So I think it’s partly my responsibility to pay that forward.
 To try to bring that to people who might not have otherwise experienced it.
 To reach out to people and say “this is what code is!” and try to make them see that it’s not just ones and zeroes.
 It’s art.
 It’s beauty.
 It’s creativity.

 You can use code to express yourself in ways that we’re still inventing.
-Code allows you to tell your unique story, to share your unique viewpoint, to connect to people you might not have otherwise connected with.
+Code lets you tell your unique story, to share your unique viewpoint, to connect to people you might not have otherwise connected with.
 And I think that’s important, especially today.

 So whether you want to visualize an interesting piece of data to make people aware of something you care about, or create an interactive art exhibit that says something about yourself, or make a game with a hero that you identify with, or if you just want to play around or get a better job or are thinking about going to college… I’m here for you.
 This site is for you.
 You can code, and I’d love to help with that.
 Or to just talk about your story.

 Computer science has never been more open to new people than it is today.
 When I was growing up, only a few people had computers in their homes.
 Now almost everybody is carrying around a cell phone that’s more powerful than the computers that got us to the moon.
 So if you can access this website, you have everything you need to learn how to code.
 (Seriously, you don’t even need to download anything, you can run code directly in the webpage.)

 I almost don’t want to post this, because I don’t want to capitalize on current events just for page views.
 But I also think it’s important for people to hear: if you’re curious about code, or want to talk about it, or are stuck on a problem, then you’re welcome here.
 No judgment.
 No gatekeeping.
 You don’t have to prove that you’re the right kind of nerd to fit in here.
 You’re already the right kind of nerd.